Toloka/docs/en/guide/concepts/advanced-features-button.md

 When the Toloker clicks the new button:
 ![](../_images/tutorials/advanced-features/af-button-3.png)

-For your convenience, here is ready-made code with the new button for the "Photos of product and price tag" template.
+For your convenience, here is ready-made code with the new button for the “Photos of product and price tag” template.
 Use this code for self-check.
-You can find our additions to the code by searching for the word "customization".
+You can find our additions to the code by searching for the word “customization”.

 #### Ready-made code